 This one is even more unclear:

 “Number of sessions required depends on the individual.
 Max.
 6 sessions included. £90 surcharge per additional appointment if required.
-Please allow up to 60 minutes per session.“ This probably means that the offer advertised covers 6 appointments only, considering you’ll need an impression and diagnosis appointment, one to pick up your aligners, so that leaves you only 4 more, so maybe this is for a cases that require aligners for 4 months only.
+Please allow up to 60 minutes per session.“ This probably means that the offer advertised covers 6 appointments only.
+Considering you’ll need an impression and diagnosis appointment, plus one to pick up your aligners, that leaves you only 4 more, so maybe this is for cases that require aligners for 4 months only.

 And another says: “Suitable for only mild and some moderate cases of crowding.” clearly showing the deal only applies if you need no more than 8 to 12 aligners or so, anything more than that will be added on top.